justinthompson593/EsvApiInterface/README.md

 ```
 [bookNumber]BookNameChapterRange:verseRange
 ```
-For example, 1st Corinthians Chapter 1, verses 1 through 10 would be `1corinthians1:10`.
+For example, 1st Corinthians chapter 1, verses 1 through 10 would be `1corinthians1:10`.
 Book abbreviations are also acceptable, so `1cor1:10` will work too.
+An acceptable passage query for Genesis chapters 1 through 3 is `Gen1-3`.